tuenti/simtron/README.md

   <img align="center" height="200" src="sim5320emultimodem.jpg">
 </p>

-- A PC or server having at least one USB 2.0 port and running linux.
+- A PC or server having at least one USB 2.0 port and running linux (USB 3.0 is not recommended because of its hard limit of 32 devices per USB controller).
 Simtron can run on windows and mac too, but we have not tested in such operating systems.

 # Installation